-Option Name: serail.to.socket.server.port

-Description: Defines the server IP port.
+Option Name: serail.to.socket.server.port Default value: 5555 Description: Defines the server IP port.

-4.14.8 Memory Map Analyzer
+4.14.7 Memory Map Analyzer

 When a MicroEJ Application is linked with the MicroEJ Workbench, a Memory MAP file is generated.
 The Memory Map Analyzer (MMA) is an Eclipse plug-in made for exploring the map file.
 It displays the memory consumption of different features in the RAM and ROM.